 HopeTree’s Residential program provides long-term care for residents who need a structured setting in order to best learn to cope with their emotional and behavioral challenges.
 The program also enhances the emotional, educational, physical, social, and spiritual development of each adolescent in our care while teaching them vital life skills.
-Emergency admissions are accepted for at-risk youth needing immediate long-term placement, and can be made 24 hours a day, 365 days a year.
-Goals for placement include independent living, college or continuing vocational education, or returning home where appropriate.
+Emergency admissions are accepted for at-risk youth needing immediate long-term placement, and can be made Monday-Friday during regular business hours, or after-hours by appointment.
+Goals for placement include returning home, treatment foster care, or independent living with support for college or vocational training.

-- School: Public schools, private schools, HopeTree Academy, post-secondary education, or GED program.
+- School: Public schools, private schools, HopeTree Academy, On-site WOODS school, post-secondary education, or GED program.
 School enrollment is mandatory unless the prospective resident has successfully completed an educational program and meets other criteria.

 - Emotional: Stable enough to function within limits of current program

 - Physical: Capable of negotiating the residential environment.

 - History of intentionally starting fires with the determined intent to cause harm or significant property damage

 - Chemically dependent and in need of inpatient treatment

 - Actively psychotic, suicidal, or homicidal